My approach to psychotherapy

 There are many ways we can work together in a therapy session.
 Depending on your needs and sensitivities, I may suggest we investigate your thoughts and feelings by talking, drawing, writing, working with clay, painting, looking at your dreams, meditation, movement, or focusing on your body awareness.
 I may make some suggestions as to possible tools we can use, but it is always up to you to decide what feels right in the moment.

 I welcome working with diversity in its many forms as I was brought up in an environment influenced by two different cultures and religious backgrounds.
 Respecting different perspectives and traditions is an important part of my approach to therapy.

 My Psychotherapy Influences

 I received a Masters in Counseling Psychology from the Pacific Graduate Institute.
 I have been a student of Tibetan Buddhism, Buddhist Psychology and an active meditator for over a decade.
-After graduating from the Nalanda Institute for Contemplative Science’s four year program in Buddhist Psychology, and the two year Certificate Program in Contemplative Psychotherapy, I became the San Francisco Program Director for the Nalanda Institute’s Certificate Program in Contemplative Psychotherapy.
+I work as an educator at the Nalanda Institute for Contemplative Science where I am the Director of the Compassion-Based Resilience Training program and the San Francisco Contemplative Psychotherapy Program.